 A major driver for customer value in retail banking is the purchase of additional products by the existing customer, so-called cross-buying.
 Sales of additional products benefit particularly in product categories with sequential purchase behavior (e. g.

-Eckert, C, Louviere, JJ & Islam, T 2012, 'Seeing the forest despite the trees: Brand effects on choice uncertainty', International Journal of Research in Marketing, vol. 29, no. 3, pp. 256-264.View/Download from: UTS OPUS or Publisher's site
+Eckert, C, Louviere, JJ & Islam, T 2012, 'Seeing the forest despite the trees: Brand effects on choice uncertainty', International Journal of Research in Marketing, vol. 29, no. 3, pp. 256-264.View/Download from: Publisher's site

 Prior research on brand equity suggests that consumers use brands as signals to reduce uncertainty and perceived risk.
 Erdem and Swait (1998) developed a conceptual framework based on information economics and signaling theory to explain how equity is created, maintained and transferred over time that involves seven theoretical constructs.
 This paper reviews the impact of brand-equity-associated brand utility on the scale of the indirect utility function (i.e., the inverse of the error variance); we argue that higher brand-equity-associated brand utility reduces the need for consumers to review previously formed preferences.
 We combine a brand utility experiment with a brand feature experiment to estimate the effects of brand-equity-associated brand utility scores on choice.
 We find that higher brand-equity-associated brand utility leads to higher choice consistency, which can drive increases in market share.